-- It's invisible because it can happen without our even noticing it, until it's too late. - It's permanent because, unlike a broken arm that gets better over time, we can't "heal" our hearing and once it's damaged, it's damaged for good.
+- It's cumulative because the damage can start when we are young and get worse over time. - o It's invisible because it can happen without our even noticing it, until it's too late. - It's permanent because, unlike a broken arm that gets better over time, we can't "heal" our hearing and once it's damaged, it's damaged for good.